Sverigevader/HideExploreButton/README.md

-# Hide the Trending button on Youtube
+# Hide the Explore button on YouTube
-Greasemonkey script to hide the trending button on Youtube.
-Simple as that.
+Greasemonkey script to hide the Explore button on YouTube.

-Get it here as well; https://greasyfork.org/en/scripts/412355-youtube-remove-trending-button
+Get it here as well; https://greasyfork.org/en/scripts/412355-youtube-remove-explore-button